webian-dart/web/README.md

   CANCEL,

   /// Default error type, Some other Error.
 In this case, you can
-  /// read the WebError.error if it is not null.
+  /// read the Fault.error if it is not null.
   DEFAULT,
 }
 ```